 A howling good time for Halloween.
 FREE with a donation of nonperishable food for the Food Bank.
 Treat bags for the first 150 kiddos!

-Please join us on September 13, at Travelers’ Rest State Park for a unique event to support educational programs like field trips, Trekker Kids, and Saturday Storytelling.
+Please join us at Travelers’ Rest State Park on September 12 for a unique event to support educational programs like field trips, Trekker Kids, and Saturday Storytelling.

-A Taste of the 19th Century includes a dinner of Expedition-inspired cuisine from A Moveable Feast catering..
-Our neighbors at Lolo Creek Distillery will mix up some festive cocktails and Lolo Peak Brewing Company will provide beer.
+A Taste of the 19th Century includes a dinner of Expedition-inspired cuisine from A Moveable Feast catering.
+Our neighbors at Lolo Creek Distillery will mix up some festive cocktails and Lolo Peak Brewing Company will provide beer and wine.
 Each ticket includes a commemorative pint cup and one drink ticket.

 During the event, you can visit with demonstrators to learn more about the Lewis & Clark Expedition.
-A live auction will feature one-of-a-kind experience packages.
-And, make sure you save room for our famous dessert auction of donated cakes, pies, and more!
+Live and silent auctions feature one-of-a-kind experience packages, collectibles, and more.
+And, make sure you save room for our famous dessert auction of donated delicacies.

 Indigenous artists and elders share both traditional skills and contemporary artwork.